La La Land

 This poor handling of race and optics is a glaring distraction throughout the film, as casting directors Deborah Aquila and Tricia Wood seriously dropped the ball on what would otherwise have been a much stronger film—or at least, a less controversial one.

 Beyond its music and costume, La La Land is retro in more ways than one: like films of yore, people of color are leveraged as visual or narrative props.
-This all feels particularly tone-deaf against the backdrop of Trump’s “Make America Great Again” campaign.
+This all feels particularly tone-deaf against the stricken backdrop of today’s presidential campaigns in America.
 An unintended consequence, to be sure, but a real one nonetheless.

 * U.S. Census Bureau, https://censusreporter.org/profiles/16000US0644000-los-angeles-ca/